Kakamotobi/Learned/Web Development/API.md

   }
   ```
 #### How GraphQL Works
+1. The backend (GraphQL server) provides a predefined Schema for the frontend (clients), effectively informing the frontend on the shape of the data and how to request it.
+    - The Schema is basically the middle ground between the client and the server as it defines what types of data can be fetched, and how to access them.
+    - The Schema is written in human readable SDL.
+      - Use the `type` keyword to describe the object(s) that can be queried on the server and the fields that they have.
+2. When the GraphQL server receives a GraphQL operation, it interprets it against the Schema and resolves the operation accordingly.
+    - Ex: query &rarr; resolver &rarr; result
+3.

 1. Define a Schema for your data using the `type` keyword.
 2. Inform GraphQL how to fetch (query) and supply that Schema.
     - A query has the same shape that is expected to receive back from the API as JSON.